Rails Standards

 medium One assertion per test (conceptually)

-medium Use fixtures for test data
+medium Use fixtures or factories for test data

 Workflow